Last Updated on August 7th, 2019

 Millions of women who suffer polycystic ovarian disease, a condition also known as PCOS, display acne as one of their most prominent symptoms.
-But for about 30 million women in the United States who have polycystic ovarian disease (PCOS) or other hormonal imbalances, an even more disturbing symptom is the loss of hair in a pattern resembling male-pattern baldness.
+But for about 30 million women in the United States who have polycystic ovarian disease (PCOS) or other hormonal imbalances, an even more disturbing symptom is androgenic alopecia1, or the loss of hair in a pattern resembling male-pattern baldness.
 Some treatments that work for acne overlap with treatments that work for baldness in women.

 In women who have PCOS, hair loss is a result of elevated levels of testosterone.
 The kind of hair loss triggered by PCOS is essentially male pattern baldness in a woman.
 Testosterone circulates through the bloodstream to the skin where an enzyme converts it into an active form of the hormone that switches off growth from hair follicles.
 Women’s bodies naturally make small amounts of testosterone, but in this condition testosterone levels run very high.

 Why do women who have PCOS have elevated testosterone levels?
 There is no definitive explanation for elevated testosterone in each and every woman who has PCOS.
 Some women who have the condition actually have low testosterone levels.
 In other women who have the condition, the problem is how the body recycles testosterone.
-But in other women who have the condition, the problem is that insulin, the hormone that transports glucose sugar inside cells, does not “stick” to its target cells properly.
+But in other women who have the condition, the problem is that insulin2, the hormone that transports glucose sugar inside cells, does not “stick” to its target cells properly.

 When insulin can’t do its job, blood sugar levels increase.
 Most of the tissues in the body have to receive glucose with the help of insulin (except at extremely high blood sugar levels), but the ovaries are an exception to the rule.
 The ovaries have to house all the eggs a woman’s body will ever produce.
 The ovaries have to have a constant supply of glucose to fuel their activities.
 They can absorb sugar from the bloodstream even when insulin does not work properly.